 9.1 What is the online platform?
 The online platform is our platform, made available via our website where you can:

 (a) find out our foreign exchange rates;

 9.2 How can I gain access to the online platform?
-You will need to have access to the internet, you can then enter your email address and password on the relevant part of the website.
+You will need to have access to the internet, you can then enter your login details on the relevant part of the website.